Maca and Iodine Content

 Over the past decade plus of using and selling Maca we’ve had only a handful of questions about the iodine content in Maca.
 Interestingly 3 of them have come in the past six months.
-There seems to be a bit of confusion around this topic so we wanted to write this article to help clear it up.
+There seems to be a bit of confusion about maca's iodine content and if it is good for thyroid, so we wanted to write this article to help clear it up.

 Iodine is a vitally important nutrient for our bodies.
 It is essential in helping the thyroid gland to produce hormones.
 Beyond that, iodine supports healthy metabolism, balanced moods, healthy blood pressure and may also be useful in preventing cancer.
 A lack of iodine in your diet can lead to goiters, hypothyroidism, low metabolism, problems in pregnancy, depression, mood disorders, fatigue and other conditions resulting from hormonal imbalance.
 Over the past 15 years a handful of medical doctors have begun using iodine supplementation to treat patients will health issues ranging from chronic fatigue to cancer.
 Both David Brownstein, MD and Guy Abraham, MD have reported compelling success in using iodine supplementation with their patients.
 (See links to their research below).